ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_thread_nStep.md

 Check this [post](https://chuacheowhuan.github.io/n_step_targets/) for more information on N-step targets.

-Environment from OpenAI's gym:
+Environment from OpenAI's gym: CartPole-v0 (Discrete)

-Discrete: CartPole-v0

-Continuous: Pendulum-v0

 [Full code](https://): A3C (discrete) multi-threaded version with version 1 of N-step targets

 [Full code](https://): A3C (discrete) multi-threaded version with version 2 of N-step targets

+Environment from OpenAI's gym: Pendulum-v0 (Continuous)

 [Full code](https://): A3C (Continuous) multi-threaded version with version 1 of N-step targets